San Jose International Airport: 1988–2010: boom and bust

 American Airlines opened a hub at San Jose in 1988, using slots it obtained in the buyout of AirCal (formerly Air California) in 1986.
 In 1990, Terminal A was opened to help accommodate the American operation.
 The company launched a flight to Tokyo using McDonnell Douglas DC-10s in March 1991.
 This was San Jose's first direct link to Asia.
 The aircraft proved ill-suited for the route; the San Jose airport's short runway prevented the planes from taking off with a full cabin and fuel tanks.
 Consequently, American replaced the DC-10s with McDonnell Douglas MD-11s.

+Amid financial losses and intense competition with Southwest Airlines, American closed its San Jose hub in 1993.
+Reno Air then opened a San Jose hub using the gates previously occupied by American as well as a marketing agreement with American.
+Reno Air was profitable in 1996 but suffered financial losses in 1997, and American acquired Reno Air in 1998, thereby re-establishing a hub in San Jose.

 In April 2001, American commenced a route to Paris, the airport's first transatlantic flight.
 The airline operated the service with a Boeing 767.
 By the summer of that year, the airline served Paris, Taipei, and Tokyo nonstop from San Jose and had domestic flights to Austin, Boston, Denver, Honolulu, Las Vegas, Maui, Orange County, Portland, Phoenix, San Diego and Seattle.